Upload SourceMap during project build process¶

 /**

-* Directory to calculate relative paths.
-The relative paths of sourcemaps should be included in the path that generates the error, so
+* Set the directory for calculating relative paths.
+The relative path of the uploaded sourcemaps should be included in the path that produces the error, therefore

-* this parameter is used to control the relative directory to upload
+* the meaning of this parameter is to control the relative directory of the upload

-* Default relative path from the execution directory to the search directory path.relative(process.cwd(), filepath)
+* Default relative path from execution directory to search directory path.relative(process.cwd(), filepath)

 */